tuetschek/qsubmit/README.md

 This script attempts to abstract away from local batch engine quirks and create a unified job submission interface, wherever you run it.
-It's a work-in-progress, now only supporting the local settings at my current workplace (Heriot-Watt University/Robotarium, SLURM).
+It's a work-in-progress, now only supporting the local settings at my current and former workplaces (Charles University/UFAL -- Son of Grid Engine, Heriot-Watt University/Robotarium -- SLURM).

 Usage
 -----